 Starch solubilization and digestion

-Proposed protocol for plants in (Rufty & Huber, 1983) was adapted to Ostreococcus tauri.
+The proposed protocol for plants in (Rufty & Huber, 1983) was adapted to Ostreococcus tauri.

 Starch granules in dry pellets were alkaline solubilized with 1mL of 0.2 M KOH and heated at 100 ºC.
 After 30 min, samples were gradually cooled and pH was adjusted to 5.0 adding 300 μL of 1 M acetic acid.